|

 Resources to help:

-Financial Resolution #6 – “I’d like to become a homeowner/refinance my home by the end of 2020.”
+Financial Resolution #6 – “I’d like to become a homeowner/refinance my home this year.”

 Resources to help: